nDriaDev/react-tools/apps/react-tools-demo/src/markdown/useReducedMotion.md

 # useReducedMotion
 Hook to detect if user prefers to reduce motion.
+[See demo](https://nDriaDev.io/react-tools/#/hooks/api-dom/useReducedMotion)

 ## Usage